-Estimation of increased earnings
+Estimate of increased earnings

-Taking the example of these studies we have therefore undertaken an estimation of the potential earnings of refugees should they be given the right to work.
+Learning from these studies, we have undertaken an estimate of the potential earnings of refugees should they be granted the right to work.
+For the purposes of this estimate, we define refugees as including both refugees and asylum seekers registered with UNHCR Malaysia.
 Our estimate is based on the following reasoning which seeks to reflect the conclusions in Part 2:

-- If refugees are given the right to work, their participation rates will converge with the national average; and - If refugees are given the right to work, their wages will converge with the national average for a given level of educational attainment; and - We assume that these effects will be seen within five years.
+- If refugees are given the right to work, refugee labour participation rates will converge with the national average as barriers to formal employment are removed; - If refugees are given the right to work, refugee wages will converge with the national average for a given level of educational attainment, as productivity increases and the scope for exploitation reduces; and, - → We assume that these effects will be seen within five years4.

 Our rationale that both participation and wages will increase in this way is informed by the conclusion in Part 2 that granting refugees the right to work will encourage their participation in the labour market, reduce the scope for exploitation and increase their productivity - specifically by enabling them to match their skills to employment.
 However, we also note that there is likely to be an ongoing "income penalty" associated with not being a Malaysian citizen.
 Lynch and Oakford (2016) estimate a further 10 per cent increase in wages associated with obtaining citizenship.
-In Malaysia, the World Bank (2015) have found that once other factors are accounted for, Malaysian workers earn more than immigrant workers in low- and mid-skilled occupations, although not in high-skilled occupations.
+In Malaysia, the World Bank (2015) has found that once other factors are accounted for, Malaysian workers earn more than immigrant workers in low- and mid-skilled occupations, although not in high-skilled occupations.

 Chart 6.
-Percentage change in hourly wage associated with being a citizen rather than a non-citizen in Malaysia, 2011 to 2014
+Percentage Change in Hourly Wage Associated with being a Citizen Rather than a Non-Citizen in Malaysia, 2011 to 2014